-(See also Overview of Trauma- and Stressor-Related Disorders Overview of Trauma- and Stressor-Related Disorders Trauma- and stressor-related disorders involve exposure to a traumatic or stressful event.
-Two of the trauma-related disorders are acute stress disorder and posttraumatic stress disorder (PTSD)... read more .)
+(See also Overview of Trauma- and Stressor-Related Disorders Overview of Trauma- and Stressor-Related Disorders Trauma- and stressor-related disorders result from exposure to a traumatic or stressful event.
+Specific disorders include posttraumatic stress disorder (PTSD), acute stress disorder, and adjustment... read more .)

-Adjustment disorders are common and are present in an estimated 5 to 20% of outpatient mental health visits.
+Adjustment disorders are common and are present in an estimated 5 to 20% of people who show up for outpatient mental health visits.

 Symptoms of an adjustment disorder typically begin shortly after the stressful event and do not continue beyond 6 months after the stressor has stopped.